Parent Information Package

 Regular Camp (JK-Grade 8)

 Campers experience a little bit of everything.
-Swimming, Nature, Creek, Peace and lots more!
-Campers in our Sophomore and Senior Divisions will participate in a specialty program of either Athletics or Creative Arts in the mornings.
+Swimming, Nature, Creek, Archery and lots more!
+For a full list of camp activities, click here.

 Camper Divisions

-All grades are as of Fall 2024
+All grades are as of Fall 2026

 As per the Ontario Regulations, children must be four years old by the start of their camp week.